slowkow/hlabud/README.md

 [![R-CMD-check](https://github.com/slowkow/hlabud/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/slowkow/hlabud/actions/workflows/R-CMD-check.yaml)

-hlabud provides methods for retrieving sequence alignment data from the [IMGTHLA](https://github.com/ANHIG/IMGTHLA) database, and for converting the sequence alignments into R matrices ready for downstream analysis.
+hlabud provides methods to retrieve sequence alignment data from [IMGTHLA](https://github.com/ANHIG/IMGTHLA) and convert the data into convenient R matrices ready for downstream analysis.
 The [vignette](vignettes/examples.md) shows examples of how to use the data with logistic regression and dimensionality reduction.

 For example, let’s consider a simple question about two HLA genotypes DRB1\*04:174 and DRB1\*15:152.
 What amino acid positions are different